emakina-cee-oss/react-cli/README.md

 ## Project Structure
 There is a `public` folder for static files and a `src` folder for the fancy app code.

-Inside of the `src` folder three main sections can be found.
+Inside the `src` folder three main sections can be found.
 Components are encapsulated in the `components` folder each component has it's own folder which contains all resources used by the component.

-The `shared` folder is for code which is shared and can be consumed from many components etc.
+The `shared` folder is for code which is shared and can be consumed from many components and other parts of the app.
 Like services and helper functions etc.

 As Cerebral is used for the SPA-Setup the `modules` folder is introduced to split Cerebral's signals